shelvy00/Spotify/README.md

 ## Shelvy's Spotify App

-- Music app using Spotify API that allows user to search and play any song on Spotify.
+Music app using Spotify API that allows user to search and play any song on Spotify.

-### `npm start`
+### Project Description

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+In the searchbar, enter any artist/song you have in mind.
+The app will render a list of tracks on the screen.
+Once you click a card on screen, a new tab of the song on Spotify will open on your browser.
+From there you will be able to listen to the track on Spotify!

 ### `npm test`